WHAT EQUIPMENT SHOULD I CHOOSE FOR URBEX?

 • Dust Mask or Respirator : Many abandoned buildings contain dust, mold, and sometimes asbestos.
 A dust mask (N95 type) or respirator can protect you from harmful airborne particles.

-2. Brightness Equipment
+2. Lighting Equipment

 3. Photography Equipment